-Welcome to One Month Content Marketing!
+Welcome to One Month's Learn Content Marketing course!
 Here's an overview of the class, an introduction to your teacher, and a warm welcome from the One Month team.

 All you need to know about how this course is set up and how to get the most out of this class.

 Let's break down this term and figure out what content marketing is: What is a content marketer?
 What types of projects do they work on, and how do they spend their time?

 If content marketing every has you feeling overwhelmed, you're not alone.